The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

 \section{Quantum Behavior}

 In this section, we will study the quantum dynamics of the spacetime reference frame defined in previous section.
-Let us recall the NLSM in Eq.(\ref{eq:NLSM}), which maps a $d$ dimensional flat homogeneous parameter background $x_{a},(a=0,1,2,...,d-1)$ into a $D$-dimensional target manifold $X^{\mu},(\mu=0,1,2,...,D-1)$ with $O(D)$ symmetry.
+Let us recall the NLSM in Eq.(\ref{eq:NLSM}), which maps a $d$ dimensional flat homogeneous parameter background $x_{a},(a=0,1,2,...,d-1)$ into a $D$-dimensional target manifold $X^{\mu},(\mu=0,1,2,...,D-1)$.
 Here we interpret the target manifold coordinates $X^{\mu}$ as scalar fields describing the coordinates of the realistic spacetime, so $D\equiv4$ is considered fixed.
-However, we must not fix $d$ from the beginning since it is known that the dimension of the parameter background $d$ runs in a renormalization flow, the discrepancy is known as anomalous dimension.
+However, it is not necessary to fix the dimension $d$ of parameter background from the beginning, since first it is unobservable in the theory and second it is known that $d$ runs as renormalization flows, the discrepancy is known as the anomalous dimension.
 Therefore here the parameter background space has nothing to do with our realistic spacetime any more in the theory, and $d$ is considered varying with the scale of renormalization.
 The action of the NLSM is

 where $g_{\mu\nu}[X]$ is a positive dimensionless metric of the target manifold, and since coordinates $x_{a}$ and $X^{\mu}$ have dimensions $[\mathrm{mass}]^{-1}$, the constant $\lambda$ has dimension $[\mathrm{mass}]^{d}$.